All Episodes

 None of our polls will you find on any news site today, conservative or liberal.

-So conservatives need to ask why do we, other than Sean Hannity and your show and Laura Ingram, why do we not hear the polls that are truthful about Donald Trump?
+So conservatives need to ask, why do we, other than Sean Hannity and your show and Laura Ingram, why do we not hear the polls that are truthful about Donald Trump?

-Why do we keep reading all this other nonsense of universities and other groups that got everything wrong on both the conservative news sites and the mainstream news sites?
+Universities and other groups have got everything wrong on both the conservative news sites and the mainstream news sites.

 It's just insanity.

-Well, I want you to answer your own question, because that is a good question.
+Well, I want you to answer your own question because that is a good question.

-They're sometimes scared to run anything.
+And they're sometimes scared to run anything.

 And also, we don't put our stuff out like the other groups do.

-Why do we not do quality polling?
+Why do we not do quality polling or that we're not transparent?

 Wait a minute.

-Um sorry, that's not luck.
+Sorry, that's not luck.

-And most of these the most of the polls that people read, they're the very people that got it wrong, not once, not twice, but all three times.
+And most of these, most of the polls that people read, they're the very people that got it wrong.

-And and this is what has infuriated me.
+And this is what has infuriated me.

-And only recently have you have you gotten the recognition of being the most accurate pollster of Donald Trump, both you and Robert, for example, and John McLaughlin, and you're right about Atlas and Rasmussen.
+And only recently have you gotten the recognition of being the most accurate pollster of Donald Trump, both you and Robert, for example, and John McLaughlin.

-I mean, you that's pretty much it.
+I mean, that's pretty much it.

 And I will tell you something, Matt, because I know these polls are so often so wrong, I never use them.